Maximum-entropy and representative samples of neuronal activity: a dilemma: Introduction: and recordings of neuronal activity

 We can apply the \me\ method to the sample, as described in the above protocol, to generate probability distributions for the activity of the sample.
 But, given that our sample is representative of a larger population, we can also apply the \me\ method to the larger (unrecorded) population.
-The constraints are the same: the time averages of the sampled data, since they constitute representative data about the larger population as well.
-The method thus yields a probability distribution for the larger population, and the distribution for the sample is obtained by marginalization.
+The constraints are the same: namely the time averages of the sampled data -- in fact they constitute representative data about the larger population as well.
+The method thus yields a probability distribution for the larger population, and the distribution for the sample is then obtained by marginalization from that.
 The problem is that \emph{the distributions obtained from these two applications differ}.
 Which choice is most meaningful?

-In this work we develop the second way of applying the \me\ method, at the level of the larger population, and show that its results differ from the application at the sample level.
+In this work we develop the second way \cite[sketched in][\sect~3]{portamanaetal2015} of applying the \me\ method, at the level of the larger population, and show that its results differ from the application at the sample level.
 We also consider the case where the size of the larger population is unknown.

-To apply the \me\ method to the larger, unsampled population, it is necessary to use probability relations relevant to sampling \cites{ghoshetal1997}[parts~I, VI]{freedmanetal1978_r2007}[\chap~8]{gelmanetal1995_r2014}[\chap~3]{jaynes1994_r2003}.
+To apply the \me\ method to the larger, unsampled population, it is necessary to use probability relations relevant to sampling \cites{ghoshetal1997}[parts~I, VI]{freedmanetal1978_r2007}[\chap~3]{jaynes1994_r2003}{portamanaetal2015}.
 The relations we present are well-known in survey sampling and in the pedagogic problem of drawing from an urn without replacement, yet they are somewhat hard to find explicitly written in the neuroscientific literature.
 We present and discuss them in the next section.
 A minor purpose of this paper is to make these relations more widely known, because they can be useful independently of \me\ methods.

-The notation and terminology in the present work follow ISO and ANSI standards \citep{iso1993,ieee1993,nist1995,iso2006,iso2006b} but for the use of the comma \enquote{,} to denote logical conjunction.
+The notation and terminology in the present work follow \textsc{iso} and \textsc{ansi} standards \citep{iso1993,ieee1993,nist1995,iso2006,iso2006b} but for the use of the comma \enquote{,} to denote logical conjunction.
 Probability notation follows Jaynes \citep{jaynes1994_r2003}.
 By \enquote{probability} we mean a degree of belief which \enquote{would be agreed by all rational men if there were any rational men} \cite{good1966}.